Grötvik – a culture and activity gem

 Picturesque marina full of life and activity

 One landmark for Grötvik is the picturesque marina, some of which is located in one of the old stone quarries and is accessed via a canal.
-Take a stroll and check out the beautiful boats, or sit down at the cosy harbour restaurant that offers both excellent meals and thirst-quenching drinks.
-There are also a number of parking spots and guest berths in the harbour provided by the yacht club Grötviks Segelsällskap – perfect for an overnight stay with motorhome!
+Take a stroll and check out the beautiful boats, or sit down at the cosy harbour restaurant, Hamnkrogen, External link, opens in new window. that offers both excellent meals and thirst-quenching drinks during the summer months.
+There are also a number of parking spots and guest berths in the harbour provided by the yacht club Grötviks Segelsällskap External link, opens in new window. – perfect for an overnight stay with motorhome!

 A paradise for climbers and wakeboarders